SeanGRev/TuitionSystem/README.md

 ## Usage
 If the homepage is open try logging in as one of your users in the database.
 Enter the email and password for one of the employees you have created.
-If correct your should see a message below the login section that greets them by name.
+If correct you should see a message below the login section that greets them by name.
 ![image](https://user-images.githubusercontent.com/85519524/127675799-706edc30-e424-4339-8ac1-abcab42a79ea.png)

 If the login credentials were incorrect you should see a message like this: